-Collective agreement foundations have a more precise purpose: to support the transformation of the labor market.
+Collective agreement foundations have a more precise purpose: to support the transformation of the labour market.
 This can be done in a number of ways, such as education, financial support for accepting lower paid jobs and early retirement.
 These foundations are funded by the employers as a part of the collective agreement and controlled by the trade unions and employers' organizations.

-Pension and employee foundations are used to guarantee employers' pension assurances and personnel benefits to employees.
+Pension and personnel foundations are used to guarantee employers' pension assurances and personnel benefits to employees.

 For the purpose of this paper, the most relevant property of the foundations is their tax condition.
-In general, ordinary foundations have to pay tax on all income; i.e., they are fully taxable (SFS No. 1999:1229).
+In general, ordinary foundations have to pay tax on all income; i.e., they are fully taxable (SOU 2009:65).
 The collection foundation has the same tax conditions as the ordinary foundation.
-Collective agreement foundations belong to a small number of foundations that are exempted from tax on all incomes.
-They only have to pay real estate tax (fastighetsskatt) and tax for any income from property (fastighetsinkomst).

-Pension foundations are fully taxed for property income and real estate, and their return is taxed at a rate of 15 percent on the net assets multiplied by the government borrowing rate (statslåneräntan) (Gunne & Löfgren, 2014, p.
+Collective agreement foundations belong to a small number of foundations that are exempted from tax on all incomes, including business activity income.
+These foundations are taxed only for property.
+Pension foundations are fully taxed for property, and their return is taxed with 15 percent on the net assets multiplied by the government borrowing rate (statslåneräntan) (Gunne & Löfgren, 2014, p.
 76).
-Employee foundations normally have full tax liability (oinskränkt skattskyldighet).
-Provisions to employeefoundations are tax deductible at the firm level, and payments from the foundation to the personnel are taxed as income of employment (inkomst av tjänst) (Gunne & Löfgren, 2014).
+Personnel foundations normally have full tax liability (oinskränkt skattskyldighet).
+Provisions to personnel foundations are tax deductible at the firm level, and payments from the foundation to the personnel are taxed at an individual level (Gunne & Löfgren, 2014).

-However, foundations that promote charitable purposes are exempted from tax on capital income, wealth, inheritance and gifts.4 To be exempted from tax on capital income, there are certain rules that have to be met (as explained in more detail in Section 3).5 This possibility provides an opportunity for entrepreneurs to keep firms under family control over generations in spite of taxation.6 By establishing an industrial foundation, with the purpose of promoting charitable purposes, the foundation will have limited tax liability and the assets are not allowed to be distributed.7
+However, foundations that promote charitable purposes are exempted from tax on capital income, wealth, inheritance and gifts.4 To be exempted from tax on capital income, there are certain rules that have to be met (as explained in more detail in section 3).5 This possibility provides an opportunity for entrepreneurs to keep firms under family control over generations in spite of taxation.6 By establishing a private foundation, i.e., an ordinary foundation with the purpose of promoting charitable purposes, the foundation has limited tax liability and the assets are not allowed to be distributed.7